Robouch0/workshop_p5/README.md

 You could learn about other forms of generative arts on the internet through tutorials, and also start to use the noise() function for a smoother randomness regarding your animations !!

-Using what you've learn on arrays, mouseEvents and custom objects you could also add some interactions :
+Using what you've learnt on arrays, mouseEvents and custom objects, you could also add some interactions :

 ![Recording 2024-05-04 at 01 31 29](https://github.com/Robouch0/workshop_p5/assets/114905866/3be17c1b-bb2a-4310-a9df-c76e0a2fa486)